mattearly/dmpower/README.md

 # DM-Power
-DM-Power (originally called _its-dm-magic_) is a command line tool for DMs running 5th edition Dungeons and Dragons.
-It is made to aid in on the fly dming, planning, random item generation, and NPC or PC creation.
-It uses data from the Player's Handbook and Dungeon Master Guide.
-All rights reserved natually as I don't own the content of these books.
-What it doesn't do: teach you the game.
-You should have the books and be able to reference the abilites, rules, items, spells, etc.
+DM-Power is powerful quick command line interface tool for DM's running 5th edition Dungeons and Dragons.
+It is made entirely on C++.
+It uses data from the D&D 5e Player's Handbook and Dungeon Master Guide.
+It uses the core rules that are in the core books.
+There is no homebrew here.

+It does not teach you the game.
+You will need the books.
+I recommend buying them from Amazon or any official retailer that supports Hasbro and WotC.

 ### Featuring: *DM-Power*

-* Code by Matthew Jay Early
+* A powerful, quick, D&D dungeon master tool.
+* An unbelievably fast and streamlined character creation process.
+* All Classes, Races, Levels, Feats, Skills, Prociencies, Backgrounds.
+* All Magic Items & Reward Generation Charts.
+* A simple XP calculator that adds the experience up for you based on CR and splits it with the party.
+*
-* Email - matthewjearly@gmail.com
+*
 #### Features included in the master-core version:

 1. D&D 5e Player Character creation from the Player's Handbook